-Seamlessly exchanging money between persons, customers, and businesses is the future of open-banking, with no intermediaries in-between of course.
+Seamlessly exchanging money between persons, customers, and businesses are the future of open-banking, with no intermediaries in-between of course.
 Businesses will build long-lasting bonds with customers which may put banks at risk.
-Thus, banks will be pushed to come up with innovative financial products and services which takes consumers' interests and needs into consideration, hence, totally reshaping banking business models.
+Thus, banks will be pushed to come up with innovative financial products and services which takes consumers’ interests and needs into consideration, hence, totally reshaping banking business models.
 This is lucrative for the customer in the long run.

 Through open-banking, both public and private sector banks will incubate Fintech companies, partner up with organizations and provide innovative services to the consumer which will thus lead to an enhanced digital e-finance experience.

 Ever dreamed of a world where you no longer have to make manual wire transfers or go through tedious transaction processes for paying money to your favorite international merchants or services?
 Looking to make a profitable business and interact directly with consumers and assist them with financial transactions?